eus-lwq/react-portfolio-template/README.md

 - Minimal Design
 - Easy To Browse
 - Easy To Customize your details With GUI
-- Blog Crud (Create, Read, Update, Delete blog with easy to use UI).
+- Blog Crud (Create, Read, Update, Delete blog with easy to use UI)
+- New!
+Allowed HTML or Notion to be inserted to blog
 - Dark Mode